 Please don’t be put off driving up there, the road is very good just use your common sense especially when it snows.
 When driving in France there are certain items you need to carry as well as some we recommend:

 GB Sticker (This would be silly though if you are not British, substitute with your countries sticker)

 High visibility vest, one per person in the car!

 Snow chains (see note below)

 When you need to put chains on it will be cold (because it’s snowing, ahem) and most likely dark (as you have travelled all day and turning up in the resort in the evening).
-Snow chains are never that easy to fit but doing it in the dark with gloves on!
-We recommend having a go with them at home on your drive before you go.
+Snow chains are never that easy to fit but doing it in the dark with gloves on is even harder!
+We recommend having a go with them at home on your drive before you leave.
 Make sure you have some gloves and a good torch.